Bartoszyce: Modern era

 Lidzbarska Gate in the town centre.

 With the secularization of the Teutonic Order's Prussian territories in 1525, the town became part of the Duchy of Prussia, established with the consent of the Polish king Sigismund I the Old, as a vassal state of the Polish Crown.
 The town converted to Protestantism in the same year during the Protestant Reformation.

 Bartenstein became part of the secular Kingdom of Prussia in 1701 and the Prussian Province of East Prussia in 1773.
 During the Napoleonic Wars, Prussia and the Russian Empire signed a treaty of alliance in the town on 26 April 1807, the Treaty of Bartenstein.
 Administrative reform following the Napoleonic Wars placed Bartenstein within East Prussia's Landkreis Friedland in 1818.
 The town was subjected to Germanisation policies, and although the post of a Polish preacher still existed in 1829, the appointed preacher did not speak Polish.

 Bartenstein in the early 20th century.

 The Lyck-Bartenstein (Ełk–Bartoszyce) train line ran through the town in 1868, leading to the establishment of industries, including an iron foundry, a machine factory, and a train-car factory.
 It was also noted for its oak trade.
 A garrison town for the Prussian Army, Bartenstein was the seat of the district court.
 Because it had grown to become the largest town in Landkreis Friedland during the 19th century, the town was made the district capital in 1902.
 Landkreis Friedland was renamed Landkreis Bartenstein in 1927.
 The foundations of the old castle were used in the construction of the administrative seat; this building was destroyed in 1945.

 During World War II, the Germans operated a forced labour subcamp of the Stalag I-B prisoner-of-war camp in the town.
 The town was 50% destroyed in fighting between German forces and the Soviet Red Army.
 After German surrender, the Soviets ceremoniously transferred sovereignty over the town to Polish authorities on June 15, 1945.
 The already established Polish rule was accepted at the Potsdam Conference, however, on preliminary terms.
-Remaining German residents who had survived were either evacuated or later expelled in accordance with the Potsdam Agreement, and the town was repopulated with Poles.
+Remaining German residents who had survived were either evacuated or later expelled, and the town was repopulated with Poles.
 The transfer was confirmed by the German–Polish Border Treaty.

 As part of the repressions against the Catholic Church, the communists created a special military unit in Bartoszyce, to which they forcibly conscripted students of theological seminaries.
 The future priest Jerzy Popiełuszko did his military service there in 1966–1968.
 He initiated resistance, for which he was repeatedly punished, affecting his health for the rest of his life.
 There is a memorial to Jerzy Popiełuszko in Bartoszyce.